Uploading an object

 : Object Storage endpoint.s3 cp --recursive

-: Command to upload all objects contained in a local directory, including nested ones.
+: Command to upload all objects stored in a local directory, including the nested ones.
 To upload objects, specify the path to the folder to copy the files from in the first part of the command and the name of the bucket to copy the files to and the ID of the folder in storage in the second part.

-The aws s3 cp
+aws s3 cp

 Note